Liuxiaoming233/DTA/README.md

 python predict_with_pretrained_model.py
 ```
 This returns result.csv, containing the performance of the proposed models on the two datasets.
 The measures include rmse, mse, pearson, spearman, and ci.
-The models include GINConvNet, GATNet, GAT_GCN, and GCNNet.

 ## 3. Train a prediction model
 To train a model using training data.
 The model is chosen if it gains the best MSE for testing data.
 This follows how a model was chosen in https://github.com/hkmztrk/DeepDTA.